Pranavjeet-Naidu/N-Beats-Replication/README.md

 ### Usage
 1. To run the project, clone the repository and install the dependencies as described above.
-2. Run the Jupyter notebook or Python script provided in the repository.
+2. Run the Jupyter notebook or Python script provided in the repository. special thanks to my teammate : for his immense contribution .